rancher/docs/content/rancher/v2.5/en/cluster-admin/certificate-rotation/_index.md

 3. Select which certificates that you want to rotate.

    * Rotate all Service certificates (keep the same CA)
-   * Rotate an individual service and choose one of the services from the drop down menu
+   * Rotate an individual service and choose one of the services from the drop-down menu

 4. Click **Save**.